 Upon its completion in 1932, the Pulaski Skyway was declared the "Most Beautiful Steel Structure" among long-span bridges by the American Institute of Steel Construction.
 On its sixtieth anniversary, the bridge drew praise as "a black steel necklace draped over the industrial meadows" (New York Times 10 October 1993).
-It again became a local celebrity when it appeared with the opening credits of the popular New Jersey-based TV program The Sopranos (1999-2007).
-A $1 billion rehabilitation project of the bridge connecting Jersey City and Newark was completed in 2018.
+It again became a local celebrity when it appeared with the opening credits of the New Jersey-based TV program The Sopranos (1999-2007).
+The bridge's more than $1 billion rehabilitation project connecting Jersey City and Newark, begun in 2014, is ongoing.

 The construction of the Pulaski Skyway began as part of a larger $40 million, 13.2-mile-long Route 1 Extension project in the 1920s.
 The movement of troops and war materials between the Port of New York and New Jersey railroad yards during World War I demonstrated the need for new highways between the two areas.
-After the war, the New Jersey State Highway Department (NJDOT) drew up a master plan for the extension of Route 1 from Elizabeth, through Newark and Jersey City, to the proposed Holland Tunnel at downtown Manhattan.
+After the war, the New Jersey State Highway Department (NJDOT) drafted a master plan to extend Route 1 from Elizabeth, through Newark and Jersey City, to the proposed Holland Tunnel in downtown Manhattan.

-Johannesson and Frederick Lavis, former railroad engineers and veterans of the Hudson and Manhattan Railroad project, began to work on the roadway in 1923.
-It was referred to as the "Diagonal Highway," as it was originally designed to cross diagonally the New Jersey Meadowlands with a "high-level, bridge-causeway complex."
+Former railroad engineers and veterans of the Hudson and Manhattan Railroad project, Johannesson and Frederick Lavis, began work on the roadway in 1923.
+Once called "Diagonal Highway," the bridge was designed to cross diagonally over the New Jersey Meadowlands with a "high-level, bridge-causeway complex."
 The following description captures its eventual design: "The two 550-foot-long main spans consist of cantilever steel (Pratt) trusses that support flanking 350-foot-long suspended spans.
 The land sections of the structure consist of 118 cantilever steel deck truss spans ranging from about 175 to 350 feet in length" ("Pulaski Skyway Historic Overview," 3).
 The 135-foot clearance above high tide met the requirement for the passage of warships underneath the bridge.

-The project as described did meet Hague's approval on several counts.
+The project, as described, met Hague's approval on several counts.
 The roadway was a state-financed project.
 It would provide much-needed employment to his constituents during the lean years of the Depression.
-And its approaches to. both Hudson (now Kennedy) Boulevard and Tonnele Avenue linked Hudson County's communities and gave access to the Marion section of Jersey City and South Kearny.
+And its approaches from Hudson (now Kennedy) Boulevard and Tonnelle Avenue linked Hudson County's communities and gave access to the Marion section of Jersey City and South Kearny.

 Count Casimir Pulaski (1745-1779)

-The Polish-born hero of the American Revolutionary War, Pulaski was known as the "Father of the American Cavalry."
-While living in exile in Paris from his home country, he was recruited for the American forces by Benjamin Franklin and Marquis de Lafayette.
+The Polish-born hero, General Pulaski, was known as the "Father of the American Cavalry" during the Revolutionary War.
+While in exile in Paris, Benjamin Franklin and Marquis de Lafayette recruited Pulaski for the American forces.
 General George Washington bestowed the rank of brigadier general to Pulaski in recognition of his leadership at the Battle of Brandywine (September 11, 1777), where he saved Washington's life.
-It is often reported that Pulaski once wrote to Washington, "I came here, where freedom is being defended, to serve it, and to live and die for it."
+It is reported that Pulaski wrote to Washington, "I came here, where freedom is being defended, to serve it, and to live and die for it."

 Safety issues also plagued the new viaduct.
 The number of fatalities gave way to its popular designation as "death highway" and even "suicide lane."
 The NJDOT website reports the dimensions of the Skyway that contributed to the problem: "The typical roadway section of the Skyway consists of two 11-foot lanes with no shoulders in both directions.
 There is a center median barrier, and two-foot safety walks along both outer lanes."
 When constructed, it had a center "breakdown lane" for disabled vehicles and no shoulder.
 Fearful drivers sped along the highway for a fast exit.
 Due to the increasing number of head-on accidents, a concrete median, or "Jersey barrier," was added to the center lane.

 While the narrow roadbed was suitable for the railroad industry, the design left something to be desired during the automobile era of increasingly larger vehicles.
-In recent years, critics have also claimed that the bridge's decking is outdated and rapidly deteriorating, although the black steel structure mounted on concrete beams is reportedly secure for the more than 85,000 vehicles that cross the Skyway daily.
+In recent years, critics have claimed that the bridge's decking is outdated and rapidly deteriorating.
+However, the black steel structure mounted on concrete beams is reportedly secure for the more than 85,000 vehicles that cross the Skyway daily.

-In 1983, the NJDOT received a $15.2 million federal grant for Skyway's first major rehabilitation to repair structural deficiencies.
-The NJDOT reportedly spends approximately $10 million annually on repairs to the concrete railings, deck, and structural steel.
-Moreover, it had long been debated whether to rehabilitate the bridge or replace it.
+In 1983, the NJDOT received a $15.2 million federal grant for Skyway's first rehabilitation to repair structural deficiencies.
+The NJDOT was spending about $10 million for repairs annually to the concrete railings, deck, and structural steel.
+Whether to rehabilitate the bridge or replace it had long been debated.
 Neither is inexpensive.

-In January 2013, the Department of Transportation announced its remediation for the 80-year old Skyway.
+In January 2013, the Department of Transportation announced its remediation for the 80-year-old Skyway.
 After the 2014 Super Bowl at NJ's MetLife Stadium, the steel behemoth of Hudson County underwent repairs for $355 million.
-During its renovation, the northbound lanes that travel east to New York were repaired while the southbound lanes were opened for two-way traffic.
-The pattern was reversed to repair the southbound lanes.
+During the bridge renovation, the northbound lanes traveling east to New York were repaired, and the southbound lanes were opened for two-way traffic.
+The pattern was reversed for the southbound lanes repair.
 Commuters headed for New York temporarily used alternate routes such as the Lincoln Tunnel and the George Washington Bridge.
-Completed in 2018, the renovation project has preserved the iconic Skyway significant for its design and traffic connections.
+The renovation project, slated for completion in 2026, will preserve the iconic Skyway significant for its design and vital traffic connections.

 "1-9 Pulaski Skyway Historic Overview," (6 pp). http://www.nycroads.com/crossings/pulaski/